New Constructions of Binary Cyclic Codes with Both Relatively Large Minimum Distance and Dual Distance: Abstract

 \section{Abstract}

 Binary cyclic codes are worth studying due to their applications and theoretical importance.
 It is an important problem to construct an infinite family of cyclic codes with large minimum distance $d$ and dual distance $d^{\perp}$.
 In recent years, much research has been devoted to improving the lower bound on $d$, some of which have exceeded the square-root bound.
 The constructions presented recently seem to indicate that when the minimum distance increases, the minimum distance of its dual code decreases.
-In this paper, we focus on the new constructions of binary cyclic codes with length $n=2^m-1$, dimension near $n/2$, and both relatively large minimum distance and dual distance.
-For $m$ is even, we construct a family of binary cyclic codes with parameters $[2^m-1,2^{m-1}\pm1,d]$, where $d\ge 2^{m/2}-1$ and $d^\perp\ge2^{m/2}$.
+In this paper, we focus on the new constructions of binary cyclic codes with length $n=2^m-1$, dimension near $n/2$ and both relatively large minimum distance and dual distance.
+When $m$ is even, we construct a family of binary cyclic codes with parameters $[2^m-1,2^{m-1}\pm1,d]$, where $d\ge 2^{m/2}-1$ and $d^\perp\ge2^{m/2}$.
 Both the minimum distance and the dual distance are significantly better than the previous results.
 When $m$ is the product of two distinct primes, we construct some cyclic codes with dimensions $k=(n+1)/2$ and $d>\frac{n}{\log_2n},$ where the lower bound on the minimum distance is much larger than the square-root bound.
-For $m$ is odd, we present two families of binary $[2^m-1,2^{m-1},d]$ cyclic codes with $d\ge2^{(m+1)/2}-1$, $d^\perp\ge2^{(m+1)/2}$ and $d\ge2^{(m+3)/2}-15$, $d^\perp\ge2^{(m-1)/2}$ respectively, which leads that $d\cdot d^\perp$ can reach $2n$ asymptotically.
-To the best of our knowledge, except for the punctured binary Reed-Muller codes, there is no other construction of binary cyclic codes that reaches this bound.
+When $m$ is odd, we present two families of binary $[2^m-1,2^{m-1},d]$ cyclic codes with $d\ge2^{(m+1)/2}-1$, $d^\perp\ge2^{(m+1)/2}$ and $d\ge2^{(m+3)/2}-15$, $d^\perp\ge2^{(m-1)/2}$ respectively, which leads that $d\cdot d^\perp$ can reach $2n$ asymptotically.
+To the best of our knowledge, for the binary cyclic codes with length $n=2^m-1$ and dimension $k=(n\pm1)/2$, except for the punctured binary Reed-Muller codes, there is no other construction of binary cyclic codes that reaches this bound.